 Leadership and Teamwork Event

 The Leadership and Teamwork Event is designed to develop leadership ability by providing DECA members with the opportunity to demonstrate the basic principles of conducting a business meeting while deciding on the best solution to a problem presented to the group.
-This event is a team, rather than an individual, competition.
-Therefore, members learn the importance of cooperation and decision making through competitive performance.
+This event is a team competition, so members learn the importance of cooperation and decision making through competitive performance.
 The event will examine each team’s ability to review all points of a basic marketing or management problem and develop an appropriate solution.

 Any Michigan DECA member may enter this team event.
 Team members may not compete in any other event (except the Merit Award Program) at the State Conference.